sasithak/pc2-obj-detection/README.md

 1. Move the terminal to root `/pc2-obj-detection` directory.
 2. Run command `python main.py` or `python3 main.py` to run the program.
+3. The video will be paused at the first frame to mark the danger zone.
+4. Click the points where vertices of the danger zone should be.
+5. Then press any key to continue.
-3. Press the `space bar` to pause the video and then press any key to resume.
+6. Press the `space bar` to pause the video and then press any key to resume.
-4. Press the `esc` key to exit from the program.
+7. Press the `esc` key to exit from the program.